autopilotpattern/consul/README.md

 1. [Get a Joyent account](https://my.joyent.com/landing/signup/) and [add your SSH key](https://docs.joyent.com/public-cloud/getting-started).
 1. Install the [Docker Toolbox](https://docs.docker.com/installation/mac/) (including `docker` and `docker-compose`) on your laptop or other environment, as well as the [Joyent Triton CLI](https://www.joyent.com/blog/introducing-the-triton-command-line-tool) (`triton` replaces our old `sdc-*` CLI tools).

-Check that everything is configured correctly by running `./setup.sh`.
+Check that everything is configured correctly by changing to the `examples/triton` directory and executing `./setup.sh`.
 This will check that your environment is setup correctly and will create an `_env` file that includes injecting an environment variable for a service name for Consul in Triton CNS.
 We'll use this CNS name to bootstrap the cluster.

 ```bash
 $ docker-compose up -d